JuanSebastian007/masiv/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.4.

+## Important
+Before running the application for the first time, make sure that the node_modules packages have been installed

 ## Install package

 Run `npm install` for install package and generate node_modules.